m0ru/bak/02_problemdescription.md

 _:b0
 <http://purl.org/dc/elements/1.1/description>
-"I've got an old easel lying around at my place that's \
+"I've got an old easel lying around at my place that is \
 mostly just catching dust.
-If there's any aspiring landscape \
+If there is any aspiring landscape \
 painters that would like to have it: poke me :)" .

 ```